Father Kelleher, my old friend, once said that at the bar over the railroad station in Tokyo when I was turning 21.

 “It’s actually a curse,” Father said, and then he ordered us another scotch and laughed and I laughed and everyone around us at the other tables laughed.

-Nick Lorre and Freddy Blackman were my close friends from the 6403 base in Fuchu, a small town base an hour away.
+Nick Lorre and Freddy Blackman were my close friends from the 6403 base in Fuchu, a small-town base an hour away.

 They were there to help me celebrate my 21st birthday.
 It was so long ago.

 Sophia University was right in the middle of Tokyo.
 In telling this story, I had to try to remember that and a lot of smaller things.
-Somewhere in a drawer I have a tiny gold pin Sophia gave to their graduates.
+Somewhere in a drawer I have a tiny gold pin Sophia gave to its graduates.
 I was living here in Maine when I first wrote about that night and that girl in the restaurant above the Tokyo railroad station.

 An old student from Sophia who I never knew found me on Facebook and sent it to me.
 Was she the girl with the glass to her lips?
 Interesting times.